shivamprasad1001/papermind-ai/frontend/README.md

 This frontend works in tandem with the PaperMind AI backend powered by:

-🤖 TinyLLaMA or Gemini Pro
+🤖 Gemini Pro

-🧬 Sentence Transformers / Nomic Embedding
+🧬 Sentence Transformers